Creating a group of your own is an inexpensive and effective way to reach your target market.

 By the end, you’ll know more than most Facebook marketers about taking a Facebook Group from nothing to something spectacular.

-There are a number of reasons for this.
+There are a few reasons for this.

-For instance, imagine you were looking to create a Group that provided ‘dog training advice for Labrador owners. ‘
+For instance, imagine you were looking to create a group that provided “dog training advice for Labrador owners.”

-Which Group do you think your target audience would like to join most?
+Which group do you think your target audience would like to join most?

-A Group called ‘dog training,’ or a Group called ‘dog training for Labrador owners.’
+A group called ‘dog training,’ or a group called ‘dog training for Labrador owners.’

 I bet you chose the second one, right?

-The sense of community in the second Group is also likely to be higher, because there’s an increased level of commonality too.
+The sense of community in the second group is also likely to be higher because there’s an increased level of commonality too.
 People join groups to be around others like themselves.

-So, that’s one reason why you need to be precise when setting up your Facebook Group.
+So, that’s one reason why you need to be precise when setting up your Facebook group.

 Then select the option ‘Create Group.’

-You’ll need to provide some basic information about your Group.
+You’ll need to provide some basic information about your group.

-This will ensure that the Group can be found in the left-hand sidebar of your Facebook profile.
+Create a ‘Group Name’ based on the principles we just covered.
+You might also want to click on ‘Pin to Shortcuts.’
+This will ensure that the group can be found in the left-hand sidebar of your Facebook profile.

 On top of that, you’ll also want to set up your group as a ‘Closed’ Group.

-The best way to get around this is to just add one of your friends – you can always delete them from the Group later.
+The best way to get around this is to just add one of your friends.
+You can always delete them from the group later.

 Here’s what I came up with.

-We then need to give the Group a ‘Cover Photo.’
+We then need to give the group a ‘Cover Photo.’

-I searched ‘labradors.’
+I searched for ‘labradors.’

-Here’s a cool picture I managed to find.
+Here’s a cool picture I found.

-If you want to download a picture, click on the icon in the bottom right, and then choose ‘Original.’
+If you want to download a picture, click on the arrow icon in the bottom right, and then choose ‘Original.’